-- All individuals as prescribed by the FDA (typically that is 18 years of age and older for the Moderna and Johnson Johnson vaccines and 16 and older, with parental consent, for the Pfizer vaccine) are eligible to receive the vaccine.
+- All individuals as prescribed by the FDA, typically that is 18 years of age and older for the Moderna and Johnson Johnson vaccines and 5 and older (parental consent needed for 5-17 years old) for the Pfizer vaccine, are eligible to receive the vaccine.

 - Those persons whom a physician deems to be extremely vulnerable to COVID-19.
 Such physician determinations shall include a statement that the patient meets the defined eligibility criteria established by a form prescribed by the Florida Department of Health.
 This form can be found at http://ww11.doh.state.fl.us/comm/_partners/covid19_report_archive/covid-physician-form/EO-21-47-Form.pdf.

 - Homebound citizens can apply for the vaccine through the State of Florida by e-mailing HomeboundVaccine@em.myflorida.com.